OfficeDev/Project-Accelerator/README.md

 ```

 11. Press OK to save the changes and close the dialog.
-12. If not already added, add the site map
+12. If not already added, add the site map to the custom solution
 * Add existing -> more-> Site Map
 * Choose Project – msdyn_ProjectServiceCore
 * Click add